 The City of Roseville Alternative Transportation Division of Public Works is responsible for providing public transit service within Roseville.
-The City owns and maintains the bus fleet and contracts with a transit provider for the operation of Roseville Transit.
-Roseville Transit operates three separate transit systems: Local, Commuter, and Dial-A-Ride with more than 433,000 passenger trips a year.
+The city owns and maintains the bus fleet and contracts with a transit provider for the operation of Roseville Transit.
+Roseville Transit operates several distinct bus services: Local, Commuter, Dial-A-Ride, and Paratransit with more than 400,000 passenger trips a year.

 Education and Outreach